Lgrant-SOC/Active-Directory-Password-Spray-DNS-Investigation-/README.md

 The Wazuh investigation was used to validate that the Windows authentication activity was successfully collected and processed by the SIEM.

- Evidence — Wazuh Alert
+ EVIDENCE  — Wazuh Alert
 <img width="1169" height="1186" alt="image" src="https://github.com/user-attachments/assets/4d59d44f-dd8e-4b96-a7b4-eafb73a8ebd9" />

- Investigation Flow
+ INVESTIGATION FLOW
 Kali Linux
 192.168.56.109
       ↓